evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 ---
 layout: blog_post
 comments: true
-title: "Creating a PDF file from LaTeX in Sublime Text 3 on Mac OS X"
+title: "Creating a PDF file from a LaTeX document in Sublime Text 3 on Mac OS X"
 meta_description: "Instructions on how to setup Sublime Text 3 to build PDF from a LaTeX document."
 tags: science programming
 ---